opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 }
 ```

-### 2.4 Test ingest data
+### 2.4 Test data ingestion
-Perform bulk ingestion, this will now trigger the ingest pipeline to have embeddings for each document.
+When you perform bulk ingestion, the ingest pipeline will generate embeddings for each document:
 ```
 POST /_bulk
 { "index": { "_index": "nyc_facts" } }